gopinathsjsu/individual-project-avprashanth/README.md

 # Information to know -
 1) This is a java application built using Gradle
-2) Install gradle 8.0 in IDE of your choice (IntellIJ is preferred)
+2) Install latest version of gradle in IDE of your choice (IntellIJ is preferred)

 # Steps to run the project -